enclave-networks/internet-gateway/README.md

 ### Uninstall

+!!!
 Warning: Read these commands **BEFORE** you run them.
-If you don't understand what they will do, contact us on our support channels for assistance.
+If you don't understand exactly what they will do, contact us on our support channels for assistance.

 ```bash
 sudo docker stop $(sudo docker ps -q) && sudo docker rm $(sudo docker ps -aq)